ebelle/reddit-emotion-dataset/README.md

 # reddit-emotion-dataset
 Creates a emotion dataset using responses to AskReddit questions such as "what makes you happy?"
+Best results lead to an F1 of 0.70 over a baseline of 0.20.
+"Disgusted" was the most difficult emotion to classify with an accuracy of 0.42.
+Additional hand-cleaning of the data and more focused keywords may improve results.
+Some questions, such as "Does money buy happiness?", can be very tricky to catch.

 To use the scraper, you need a yaml file with your reddit credentials.
 It can be run as: